Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Introduction

 Avalanche theory has been studied mostly within toy models, one of which was called the "Quantum Sun Model" (QSM) in~\cite{suntajs_vidmar_22, pawlik_sierant_23}, which we will mostly refer to below.
-At this moment, models like the QSM are the only examples of a many-body ergodicity breaking transition that have the potential to be truly well understood, as they seem well accessible both analytically and numerically.
+At this moment, models like the QSM are the only examples of a many-body ergodicity breaking transition in Hamiltonian systems that have the potential to be truly well understood, as they seem well accessible both analytically and numerically.
 In this paper, we want indeed to start a more detailed investigation of the QSM.
 The main Leitmotiv we use here, is the comparison of the QSM to a well-known model in random matrix theory, namely the "ultrametric model" (UM)~\cite{fyodorov2009anderson}.
-Despite the fact that the latter model is not commonly thought of as a many-body model, we conjecture that the behaviour of the QSM and the UM is nearly identical in the thermodynamic limit, at least when cast in the same language.
+Despite the fact that the latter model is not commonly thought of as a many-body model, we conjecture that the behaviour of the QSM and the UM is, when cast in the same language, nearly identical in the thermodynamic limit for a broad range of model parameters.
 In particular, we expect the following similarities, also sketched in Fig.~\ref{fig_diagram}. \begin{enumerate} \item Both models have a natural parameter that we call $\alpha$, and that the transition occurs at $\alpha_c=1/\sqrt{2}$. \item On the nonergodic (localised) side of the transition, the models exhibit Fock space localization.
 This is characterized by the vanishing of fractal dimensions. \item Both models have a continuum of critical points, that can be tuned by some natural parameters, with a natural interpretation as interpolating between the nonergodic and the ergodic side.
 Correspondingly, the spectral statistics at the critical points interpolate between the Poisson statistics of the nonergodic phase and the random matrix statistics of the ergodic phase. \item These critical points are multifractal, i.e., they are characterized by a family of critical dimensions. \end{enumerate}

 These similarities would be in particular remarkable because the QSM, being a many-body model, has a number of disorder variables that scales like the physical volume of the system, hence like the logarithm of the Hilbert space dimension.
 In contrast, the UM has a number of disorder variables that scales like the Hilbert space dimension itself.
 Yet, in a certain sense, the UM is a more natural model than the QSM to describe the coupling of a small ergodic region to a perfectly localized system; whereas the QSM artificially pretends that the coupling is only to single spins $S_i$ of the localized system, the UM describes the more realistic~\footnote{By more realistic, we mean: this is what emerges when we derive the model from the assumption that the perfectly localized region is described by many-body local integrals of motion obtained by perturbative diagonalization of the Hamiltonian} case where this particular coupling also involves all spins $S_j, j<i$, closer to the ergodic region.